uski12/rot_decryptor/README.md

 # rot_decryptor
-Same program but in Rust
+Simple program to decrypt shift based letter "encryption" (OLF --> HEY) but in Rust